 Additional work on a holiday or rest day is to be compensated by the sum of the pay due for the first 8 hours of work on that day plus a supplement of no less than 30% of the amount.

 It is mandatory to pay employees once every two weeks or twice a month.
 In no case should the period between two payments exceed 16 days.

-As of 2021, the national minimum wage in the Philippines is set at PHP 537 per day – for non-agricultural workers in the national capital region.
+The national minimum wage in the Philippines is currently (February 2023) set at PHP 570 per day.
+It applies for non-agricultural workers in the national capital region.

 Although there are no statutory provisions for paid sick leave, it is common practice for companies to introduce internal sick leave policies.
 Depending on the industry, collective agreements may provide for sick leave.